ilios/moodle-enrol-ilios/README.md

 # Installation

+## Prerequisites

+This plugin has a dependency on the [Ilios API client plugin](https://github.com/ilios/local_iliosapiclient).
+Please install that plugin first, see its README file for instructions.

 ## Install with git
 * use a command line interface of your choice on the destination system (server with moodle installation)
 * switch to the moodle enrol folder: `cd /path/to/moodle/enrol/`